 Duration: 4 days, 3 nights.

-Sagrada Família: One of the most popular attractions in Spain, the Sagrada Família is a Catholic basilica designed by the Catalan architect, Antoni Gaudí, who was famous for championing the architectural style known as Catalan modernism.
+- Sagrada Família: one of the most popular attractions in Spain, the Sagrada Família is a Catholic basilica designed by the Catalan architect, Antoni Gaudí, who was famous for championing the architectural style known as Catalan modernism.
 It has been under construction for over 100 years and isn’t expected to be completed for at least another twenty.
 The originality and grandeur of its design, despite its unfinished state, attracts over 3 million visitors each year.
-Tickets are included.

 Optional entrances and activities for this day: